 Proof.
-Let S be the set of all integers that are multiples of S, and let S be the set of all even integers.
-We will show that S is a subset of S by showing that if an integer S is an element of S, then it is also an element of S.
+Let S be the set of all integers that are multiples of 6, and let T be the set of all even integers.
+We will show that S is a subset of T by showing that if an integer x is an element of S, then it is also an element of T.